Fraud Blocker

 Ok, so what do I need to do?

-ONE copy of the book needs to go to:
+ONE copy of the book must be sent to the British Library:

 Legal Deposit Office